cborchert/algoliasearchdemo/README.md

   - Run `yarn install` to install all Javascript dependencies
   - Run `bundle install` to install all Ruby dependencies
   - Copy the file `config/application.example.yml` to `config/application.yml`
-  - Update the values for algolia_application_id, algolia_api_key (*this is the admin key*),  and algolia_index.
-Save the file.
+  - Update the values for algolia_application_id, algolia_api_key (*this is the admin key*),  and algolia_index in the new `config/application.yml` and save.
   - Run `rails db:migrate` to initialize the Movie model
   - Run `rails db:seed` to populate the database (and Algolia app!) with the starter data set (this will take a minute... be patient, stretch your legs :) )
   - Update the values for algolia_application_id, algolia_search_only_api_key, and algolia_index in `app/javascript/app/GLOBALS.js`

 Once the above is done, you'll be able to play with the app locally by running `bin/server` and visiting [localhost:5000](http://localhost:5000).
 Do not use the default rails server -- we need to make sure that webpack is running ;).

 ## Configuration